therealpaulhebert/brdsa.github.io/HACKING.md

 for main content included in a page, we use `enhanced:img` wherever possible, including with a hero image optionall specified in the frontmatter of blog posts. however, it s

+### Quirks with Apache

+On moving to MFM hosting, we ran into an issue with our build output not matching the directory structure that Apache expects.
+We fixed that by enabling this https://svelte.dev/docs/kit/page-options#trailingSlash

 ### Useful links

 action network css examples